Resume is one of the first factors that help young people succeed in conquering employers in today's era.

 This is the next important part of your online resume.
 You can list your top skills that are relevant to the job you are applying for and even put them under a few headings/categories if you think they are important to the industry you are applying for.

 Some people may only need 3 to 10 skills but others may put 20.
-This depends on how long you have been working and what field of work you are doing.
+This depends on how long you have been working and the field of work you are doing.

-But be careful, you should only include things that are directly related to the job, not a bunch of useless skills.
+But be careful, you should only include things that are directly related to the job, not a list of useless skills.

 Simply include the name of your school(s), your major, and your graduation date.
 If it's been a while since you graduated, leave out the date.
-You can also include your GPA here, if it would impress the employer.
+You can also include your GPA here, if it's something that would impress an employer.

-If you do any volunteer work or community service, you should include it on your online resume.
+If you do any volunteer work or community service, this should be included in your online resume.
 You can list the location, dates, and your contribution/work.

 Awards/Achievements

-You should include all your awards and achievements in your CV to make a good impression on the employer.
+You should list all your awards and achievements on your CV to make a good impression on the employer.

 Tuyet Anh (Synthesis)